-Action # Title Description Total Funds Contributing 4.1 Three District in- service days The District will continue to schedule 3 days each calendar year for certificated staff development in MTSS (Multiple Tiered Systems of Support) which include grade level standards and teaching strategies. \$1,800.00 Yes 4.2 Professional Development The District will provide professional development throughout the school year for all staff.
-Professional Development in the academic standards to increase student achievement and PBIS to reduce the discipline and suspension rate for all students including; students with disabilities, English learners, homeless, and students with two or more races \$25,000.00 No
+Action # Title Description Total Funds Contributing 4.1 Three District inservice days The District will continue to schedule 3 days each calendar year for certificated staff development in MTSS (Multiple Tiered Systems of Support) which include grade level standards and teaching strategies.
+Professional Development in the academic standards to increase student achievement and PBIS to reduce the discipline and suspension rate for all students including; students with disabilities, English learners, homeless, and students with two or more races. \$1,800.00 Yes 4.2 Professional Development The District will provide professional development throughout the school year for all staff. \$20,000.00 No

+Action # Title Description Total Funds Contributing Professional Development in the academic standards to increase student achievement and PBIS to reduce the discipline and suspension rate for all students including; students with disabilities, English learners, homeless, and students with two or more races.

-Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2024-25]
+Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2025-26]

-Total Projected LCFF Supplemental and/or Concentration Grants Projected Additional 15 percent LCFF Concentration Grant \$641364 \$0
+Total Projected LCFF Supplemental and/or Concentration Grants Projected Additional 15 percent LCFF Concentration Grant \$\$653,439 \$0